 Further information on our training programmes is available in the ATC Training Handbook.

-In light of the high traffic levels that Gatwick regularly sees, S1-rated members wishing to control there must complete an additional endorsement.
-You can find details about that here.
+In light of the high traffic levels that Gatwick regularly sees, S1-rated members wishing to control there must complete an additional endorsement here.
+To access the moodle exam you must have achieved 50 hours controlling post rating upgrade.

 Where will my training take place?

-Depending on demand, your training will take place at one of four training aerodromes: East Midlands, Edinburgh, Manchester or Stansted.
+Depending on demand, your training will take place at one of three training aerodromes: Edinburgh, Manchester or Stansted.

 How long will it take to gain an S1 rating?

 It varies from student to student, and with the amount of time you are able to dedicate to your training.
-Most students take two-three months after attending an introductory group session, but you can take as long as you need!
+Most students take two-three months after attending an introductory group session, any issues meaning this is not possible for you can be discussed with us and we will aim to accommodate.

 What do I need before attending a group session?